What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Sore gums and teethOrthodontic pressurePain when biting or chewing

-Lip/cheek irritationRubbing of brackets inside the mouthCuts, ulcers, discomfort
+Lip/cheek irritationFriction from the brackets within the mouthCuts, ulcers, discomfort

 Jaw fatigueAdjusting to new bite alignmentTiring to chew